sopra-steria-norge/trondheim-cloud-community/terraform-intro/agenda.md

 - Managing access control and permissions in Azure
 - Interactive: Step-by-step walkthrough of authenticating to Azure using Terraform and deploying Azure resources

+### Hands-on exercises

+#### Azure CLI manual authentication

+- Authenticate to Azure with Azure CLI.
+- Use the authenticated Azure CLI session to deploy an Azure resource group.

+#### Azure Service Principal authentication

+- Store service principal credentials in environment variables.
+- Use the service principal credentials to authenticate to Azure and deploy an Azure resource group.

+#### Azure Managed Identity authentication

+- Run Terraform from an Azure virtual machine with a managed identity.
+- Create an Azure resource group with Terraform from an Azure virtual machine with a managed identity.

 ## Session 6: Advanced Terraform Topics (1 hour)

 - Automating Terraform workflows with GitHub Actions or other CI/CD tools